The B&H Portable Digital Recorder Buying Guide

 An XLR jack is a three-pin connector that is used on professional microphones and other kinds of equipment.
-XLR jacks are desirable because they lock into place and provide a secure connection.
-If you’re using a portable digital recorder to capture the audio for an HDSLR video shoot, you’ll likely want a recorder that features either XLR microphone inputs or a combo input, enabling you to connect professional shotgun and wireless microphones to the recorder.
+XLR jacks are desirable because on many recorders they lock into place and provide a secure connection.
+If you’re using a portable digital recorder to capture the audio for a video shoot, you’ll likely want a recorder that features either XLR microphone inputs or a combo input, enabling you to connect professional shotgun and wireless microphones to the recorder.

 What are combo inputs, and why would I need them?